 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate Die Zeit Left-Center biased based on story selection and editorial positons that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Die Zeit Left-Center biased based on story selection and editorial positions that moderately favor the left.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Press Freedom Rating: MOSTLY FREE

 Media Type: Newspaper

 Founded in 1946 by British Forces, Die Zeit (“The Time” in English) is a German weekly newspaper published in Hamburg, Germany.
 Die Zeit focuses on politics, business, culture, economy, and more.
 Die Zeit is owned by the Holtzbrinck Group.
 Holtzbrinck’s owns Macmillan Publishers, S. Fischer Verlag, and Holtzbrinck Digital.
 Prof. Klaus-Dieter Lehmann is the Chairman of the Supervisory Board.
 Stefan von Holtzbrinck and his sister Monika Schoeller’s family are the partners.
 Dr. Ernst Samhaber was the co-founder and the first editor-in-chief of Die Zeit (1946).
 Giovanni di Lorenzo is the current editor-in-chief.